Total Synthesis and Structural Revision of Amphirionin-2 (H. Fuwa, 2021)

 Figure 1.
 Retrosynthetic analysis for the total synthesis of amphirionin-2 (1) by the Fuwa group.

 Synthesis of fragment 2 and 3

 For the synthesis of western fragment 2 the Fuwa group started with literature known compound 7 (see Scheme 1).
 In own of their key step, they were using a Mukaiyama type cyclization.
 The cobalt catalyst is activating the terminal alkene and the free alcohol can attack to form the furan ring.
 Then the cobalt catalyst is removed by oxidative cleavage to the terminal alcohol.
 This led to trans furans in high yields and diastereoselectivity.
+For another example of this reaction see First Total Synthesis and Structural Revision of Prorocentin (A. Fürstner, 2023).
 With furan 8 in hand, the primary alcohol was transformed into the ester and PMB was cleaved under reductive conditions.

 Scheme 1.
 Synthesis of western fragment 2.

 For the second fragment 4, triol 9 was transformed into alkene 10 by Appel reaction and subsequent vinyl coupling.
 Then again, cyclization gave trans furan 11 in acceptable yield.
 TBDPS protection and deprotection of the benzyl group gave 12 which could successfully be transferred into 4 by oxidation and methenylation.
 Both fragments 4 and 5 could be coupled by metathesis using Grubbs-II catalyst yielding in 14.
 A third oxidative cyclization set the difuran moiety available from either the (E)-14 or the (Z)-14.
 The terminal acetate was the cleaved and the free alcohol oxidized.
 Subsequent Corey-Fuchs reaction gave the desired alkyne 16, as a precursor for fragment 2 after stannylation.